-Not too long ago, I thought that meditation was just about sitting in quiet and not doing anything until your mind cleared—and while some of that is true, it’s not exactly correct (I’m usually not very good at sitting still, so it took me ages to even think of trying it).
-But if you take a class for transcendental meditation for beginners, in particular, you’ll see that repeating your mantra over and over while not moving your lips is not in fact "doing nothing."
-And when I come to think of it, it doesn’t make sense for a 5000-year-old practice to be so uninvolved, especially when some of the most successful entrepreneurs (like Bridgewater’s Ray Dalio) insist they owe their success to TM.
+Not too long ago, I thought that meditation was just about sitting in quiet and not doing anything until your mind cleared—and while some of that is true, it’s not exactly correct.
+(I’m usually not very good at sitting still, so it took me ages to even think of trying it.)
+But if you take a class on transcendental meditation for beginners, in particular, you’ll see that repeating your mantra over and over while not moving your lips is not in fact "doing nothing."
+And when I come to think of it, it doesn’t make sense for a 5,000-year-old practice to be so uninvolved, especially when some of the most successful entrepreneurs (like billionaire Ray Dalio of the investment firm Bridgewater) insist they owe their success to it.

 What Is Transcendental Meditation?

 Transcendental meditation is a technique to detach oneself from anxiety while promoting self-realization through relaxation and focus.

 In case you haven’t noticed, transcendental meditation is having quite a moment and it’s because it’s a proven stress-reducer—hundreds of studies explain its benefits.
 While someone practicing TM repeats their mantra, they let thoughts come and go and don’t force them away, and as a part of the process, they are conditioning themselves to not have reactions.
 (Do you see how this relates to anxiety?).
 Now, in order to get into the actual nitty-gritty of this form of meditation, you’ll have to sign up for a lifetime membership with TM and learn from an instructor—members are required to sign something saying they won’t divulge what their teacher tells them.
 (We know this might sound complicated, but it’s to protect the practice and ensure that people are being properly taught.)